py-why/EconML/doc/spec/estimation/dml.rst

         est = SparseLinearDML(model_y=first_stage(), model_t=first_stage())

     Alternatively, you can pick the best first stage models outside of the EconML framework and pass in the selected models to EconML.
     This can save on runtime and computational resources.
+Furthermore, it is statistically more stable since all data is being used for training rather than a fold.
 E.g.:

     .. testcode::